EdgeDocs

 Back to Blog

-How to Add a Watermark to a PDF Without Adobe or Any Software
+Add a Watermark to a PDF Without Adobe

 March 18, 20265 min read

-How to Add a Watermark to a PDF Without Adobe or Any Software
+Add a Watermark to a PDF Without Adobe

 You need to stamp "Confidential" on a contract before sharing it.
 Or add "Draft" to a proposal so nobody mistakes it for the final version.
 Or put your company logo across every page of an internal report.